martimy/yang-automation-framework/README.md

 1. Explain what YANG is and how it relates to NETCONF and gNMI
 2. Discover and navigate YANG models using pyang and device RPCs
 3. Build XML and JSON payloads that target specific YANG paths
-4. Apply the three-layer software architecture to write portable automation code
+4. Apply the four-layer software architecture to write portable automation code
+5. Understand and implement orchestration patterns for vendor-specific operational sequences
-5. Safely push configuration to devices using candidate datastores and confirmed-commit
+6. Safely push configuration to devices using candidate datastores and confirmed-commit
-6. Extend a working codebase to cover interfaces, NTP, and SNMP
+7. Extend a working codebase to cover interfaces, NTP, and SNMP
-7. Test all workflows against virtual devices in Containerlab before touching production
+8. Test all workflows against virtual devices in Containerlab before touching production

 # Module 1: The Mental Model — You Are Not Writing Config

 The single most important shift in moving to model-driven automation is conceptual.
 When you type commands into a CLI, you are constructing vendor-specific syntax that the device parses into an internal data structure.
 Model-driven automation skips the middle step: you write directly to that data structure.
 The CLI is merely one serialization of that structure.
 YANG, NETCONF, and gNMI give you direct access to the model itself.